Valle Stura di Demonte

 The Stura di Demonte Valley (in Italian Valle Stura di Demonte) is a valley in south-west of Piedmont in the Province of Cuneo, Italy.

 Etymology

-The valley takes its name from the river Stura di Demonte, a left-hand tributary of the Tanaro which flows through the valley.
+The valley takes its name from the river Stura di Demonte, a left-hand tributary of the Tanaro which flows through the approximately 50 km valley.

 Geography

 The municipalities of the valley are Aisone, Argentera, Borgo San Dalmazzo, Demonte, Gaiola, Moiola, Pietraporzio, Rittana, Roccasparvera, Sambuco, Valloriate and Vinadio.

 Notable summits

-Among the notable summits which surround the valley there are:
+The notable summits which surround the valley include: